1) CHILDHOOD, AND JOSEPH

 I was a happy child.
 I loved to run, climb trees, and hide.
 My favourite activity as a child, however, was building dams; it was an obsession.
 I would stop, this instant, to build a dam if the right waterway and building materials were available.

 The best creeks and streams to dam are fairly small.
 They meander casually out of bush, cross a beautiful isolated beach, and gracefully discharge their contents into the ocean.
-My mind immediately flashes to King’s Beach at Broken Head, just south of Byron Bay, the site of my best ever dam; I was 42-years-old when I built it.
+My mind immediately flashes to King’s Beach at Broken Head, just south of Byron Bay, which was the site of my best ever dam; I was 42-years-old when I built it.

 The optimal location to start the dam building adventure is just a few metres — let’s say 4-5 metres, depending on the size of the stream — out onto the sandy beach from the edge of the bush.
 At this location the maximum amount of building material is available to create the most stable, but also the most aesthetically pleasing, dam possible.